React Pages & Server Prefetch

 - Seeding is a pure progressive enhancement.
 Delete

-props.rsand this file works unchanged — it just fetches on mount instead of rendering instantly. - Mutations invalidate seeded data.
+prefetch.rsand this file works unchanged — it just fetches on mount instead of rendering instantly. - Mutations invalidate seeded data.
 The seed lives under the same

 [url, params]key the hooks use, so yourinvalidateQueriescall refreshes streamed data and fetched data alike. - Refetching, staleness, optimistic updates are untouched.
 The seed is an ordinary cache entry; everything React Query does applies to it.